tareq1988/wp-recaptcha-integration/README.md

 WordPress reCaptcha Integration
 ===============================

+**Abandonware Notice:** Due to a pile of other projects, I am no longer capable of maintaining this plugin.
+If somebody out there is willing to take over, I'd be glad to hand over the repository.

 This is the official github repository of the [WP reCaptcha integration plugin](https://wordpress.org/plugins/wp-recaptcha-integration/) plugin.
 This repo might contain untested and possibly unstable or insecure code.
 So use it on your own risk.